metadatacenter/cedar-artifact-library/README.md

 To generate a YAML file from a CEDAR template stored in a file:

     mvn exec:java@artifact2yaml
-      -Dexec.args="-x -tsf <input_artifact_filename> -y <output_YAML_filename>"
+      -Dexec.args="-tsf <input_artifact_filename> -y <output_YAML_filename>"

 This will read a JSON-Schema-based template and convert it into a YAML file.
-If the optional -x argument is present then a full YAML rendering of the artifact is generated; otherwise a compact form is produced.
+If the optional -c argument is present then a compact YAML rendering of the artifact is generated; otherwise the full form is produced.

 If the `-y` option is omitted the YAML is written to the console.